resz2/color-switch-AP/README.md

 ## Highlights
 <details>
   <summary markdown="span">Save a game</summary>
-  <blockquote>This feature is implemented using serialization and de-serialization of the game state object and specifies the number of stars and the difficulty of the game saved</blockquote>
+  <blockquote>This feature is implemented using serialization and de-serialization of the GameState object and specifies the number of stars and the difficulty of the game saved</blockquote>
 </details>
 <details>
   <summary markdown="span">Multiple Players can play</summary>

-  <blockquote>This feature ensures isolation of each player by maintaing different arraylist of the saved games, high scores and total stars for each player</blockquote>
+  <blockquote>This feature ensures isolation of each player by maintaining different arraylist of the saved games, high scores and total stars for each player</blockquote>

 </details>
 <details>